Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rize, located next to the Black Sea and near Türkiye's northeastern border, is a little-known "fairyland" destination.

 The mountainous town of Çamlıhemşin is Rize’s most attractive spot, where nature remains largely untouched.
-Here you will find simple homestays run by locals and cafes run by young people who have left the city to live in the mountains.
+Here you can find simple homestays run by locals and cafes run by young people who have left the city to live in the mountains.

-Wild landscape in Çamlıhemşin, Rize.
+Wild scenery in Çamlıhemşin, Rize.

-Wild landscape in Çamlıhemşin, Rize.
+Wild scenery in Çamlıhemşin, Rize.

-From the Black Sea coast, the road to Çamlıhemşin cuts through a lush mountain valley, along the Fırtına River, where time seems to stand still in this mountainous region.
+From the Black Sea coast, the road to Çamlıhemşin cuts through a lush mountain valley, along the Fırtına River, where time seems to stand still in this highland region.
 The people of Çamlıhemşin make a living from forestry, beekeeping and cattle raising.

 Traditional Turkish wooden houses on the Hazindak plateau, near Senyuva in Çamlıhemşin.